kevguy/news-articles-test/README.md

 **React Hooks**

-Honestly speaking, I haven't written a single line of React for about two years, I'm most a Vue guy, as reflected [here](https://stackoverflow.com/users/story/5836921), and I haven't caught up to the frontend world as often as I used to, so I was only wielding the React knowledge that I still know to make this application happen.
-One improvement I'd like to make when I have time to using React hooks instead of Redux.
+Honestly speaking, I haven't written a single line of React for about two years, I'm mostly a Vue guy, as reflected [here](https://stackoverflow.com/users/story/5836921), and I haven't caught up to the frontend world as often as I used to, so I was only wielding the React knowledge that I still know to make this application happen.
+One improvement I'd like to make when I have time is using React hooks instead of Redux.

 **CI/CD**